majdisorder/data.dump/README.md

 # Data.Dump
-A C# Data dump engine for easy creation of data extractions based on any dataset or poco, with a low memory footprint.
+A C# data dump engine for easy creation of data extractions based on any dataset or poco, with a low memory footprint.
 Currently Data.Dump only supports saving to SQL Server, but is easily extendable to support other platforms.

 ## What's it for?